SQL Server Health Check

 • Right-click on your SQL Server and click Properties.

-How much memory from total memory available should be reserved for the SQL Server Instance?
+How much memory from the total memory available should be reserved for the SQL Server instance?

 4 1,024 2,048